 Measuring how the faculty and staff live a Christ-Centered life:

-- Participate in weekly mass with the students.
+- Participate in monthly mass with the students.

 - Prepare students for the sacraments of First Reconciliation and First Communion.